equinor/lighthouse-client/.github/pull_request_template.md

-# Description

-Please include a summary of the change and which issue is fixed.
-List any external dependencies that are required for this change.

-Completes: AB#FILL_IN_YOUR_ISSUE_ID

-## Checklist:
+##Short summary

+Link to issue: <!-- LINK -->

+### PR Checklist
--   [ ] I have performed a self-review of my own code.
+- [ ] I have performed a self-review of my own code
--   [ ] I have linked my DevOps task using the AB# tag.
+- [ ] I have written a short summary of my changes in the PR
--   [ ] My code is easy to read, and comments are added where needed.
+- [ ] I have linked related issue to the PR
--   [ ] My code is covered by tests.
+- [ ] My code is covered by tests

+> To deploy the PR to Dev/Dev2, use the [Deploy PR to dev🚀](https://github.com/equinor/lighthouse-client/actions/workflows/deploy-pr.yml) action!
+>
+> Remember to deploy any backend changes to Dev/Dev2 as well!

 ⛔ I understand by merging my pr the changes will be deployed to production immediately ⛔